-Richard Chase was a serial killer whose infatuation with blood and tendency to drink his victims' blood earned him the nickname Vampire Killer.
+Richard Chase was a serial killer whose tendency to drink his victims' blood earned him the nickname Vampire Killer.

 Richard Chase was one disturbed serial killer.

 Technically, all serial killers are disturbed, but there’s a sliding scale.
 And Richard Chase, the “Vampire of Sacramento,” is strongly on one side: he lived his life under a series of powerful delusions that had fatal consequences.

 Chase made the papers when he killed and mutilated the bodies of six victims in Sacramento, California, in the late 1970s.
 Given his nickname, it doesn’t come as much of a surprise that Richard Chase’s trademark was drinking the blood of his victims after he killed them.

 But believe it or not, drinking his victims’ blood wasn’t even the Vampire Killer’s most disturbing trait.

 Richard Chase showed signs of mental illness at a young age — but his father, a strict and sometimes physically abusive parent — did little to get him help.